folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

   namespace: folio-q3
   ```

-3) Save
+3) Save and exit
 4) Run: ```kubectl apply -f rbac.yaml```

 ### Rancher Secrets Notes:

--Each Rancher Secret should only be available to a single Namespace for security and separation.<br/>
+-In production, unique Secrets should only be available to a single namespace for security and separation.
+If you choose, Secrets can be made available to all namespaces for testing and development.<br/>

--The Secrets below were made available to the folio-q3 Namespace:<br/>
+-The Secrets below to be created in the *folio-q3* namespace:<br/>

 #### db-connect Secret key-value pairs:

+DB_CHARSET = UTF-8<br/>
 DB_DATABASE = okapi_modules<br/>
 DB_HOST = pg-folio<br/>
 DB_MAXPOOLSIZE = 20<br/>
 DB_PASSWORD = password<br/>
 DB_PORT = 5432<br/>
+DB_QUERYTIMEOUT = 120000<br/>
-DB_USERNAME = folio_admin<br/>
+DB_USERNAME = folio_admin

 #### db-connect-okapi Secret key-value pairs: